 (ANSWERS will be revealed with subscription)

-1 of 10 This chapter recommends that you get a list of service providers for your clients.
+1 This chapter recommends that you get a list of service providers for your clients.
 How many service providers in each category were recommended?

 A. One in each category – only the best!

 B. At least 3 service providers in each category

 C. List every local service provider you can find in each category